 Social media is one of the fastest growing areas of online publishing.
 It is useful both for raising awareness of articles or books and as a form of publishing in its own right.
 Twitter is perhaps the most obvious platform, with lots of news providers now using it as a place to break new headlines.
 Reliability of information (with the prevalence of ‘fake news’) and a lack of regulation are ongoing issues in this area.

 In many cases no distinctly new roles have been created; traditional publishers have changed roles or taken on responsibility for some digital elements alongside working on print.
 Some new training may be required in these situations.
 At some organisations, the role of editor has expanded to include tasks such as HTML markup, promoting content on social media and assisting with the creation of videos and podcasts.

 The good thing about growing up in a culture dependent on information technology is that you will already be reasonably comfortable with much of the training you will need.
 Most employers will only require knowledge of Microsoft Office, internet browsers and similar technology.
 This also gives you plenty of opportunities to gain skills and experience in your own time to demonstrate your enthusiasm and commitment: by being active on social media or writing blog posts, for example.

-For specialist roles you may be required to undergo further training and qualifications.
+For specialist roles you may be required to undergo further training and qualifications, or have knowledge of specific software such as Adobe InDesign.
 One of the particular things you will need to brush up on is publishing law.
 Online publishing broadens the number of people with the power to publish articles, meaning that anyone with that power needs to know what they are doing.